SERG-Delft/ml4se-offside/README.md

 ##Extracting custom code2vec model from the original weights:
 Step 1: Download the pre trained model from `https://s3.amazonaws.com/code2vec/model/java14m_model_trainable.tar.gz`.
 Make sure this the trainable model.
-Then unzip this folder in the resource folder.
+Then unzip this folder in the `resources` folder.

 Step 2: Run `ExtractWeightRealCode2Vec.py`.
 This scripts extrat the weights from the original model and transforms them into weights for a `Code2VecCustomModel`.